 This episode showcases a great performance by Joyce DeWitt, especially when Janet tries her best to dissuade Larry from falling in love with her…by showing him a completely different side of herself.

-Larry’s a busy guy — not only does he fall for Janet in this “Three’s Company” episode, he also falls for Terri in season six’s episode “Lies My Roommate Told Me.”
+Larry’s quite busy falling in love — not only does he fall for Janet in this “Three’s Company” episode, but he also falls for Terri in the season six episode “Lies My Roommate Told Me.”

 #14: “A Black Letter Day”

 Another instance of mistaken identity — this time via a Dear Abby letter Lana believes Jack wrote about being in love with one of his roommates.